When I started in 1986, this was your outdoor kitchen:

-For counters, you want a non-porous material like granite, Dekton, concrete, stainless, and tile.
-They all have their attributes and issues.
+For counters, you want a non-porous material like granite, Dekton, concrete, and stainless.

 Dekton and other modern materials offer a "no maintenance" alternative and are growing in popularity.

 Do not use quartz and limestone because they weather poorly and are not UV stable (fading over time).